Georgia Labor Laws Guide

 Occupational safety in Georgia

-For the sake of the welfare and safety of the workers — The Occupational Safety and Health Administration (OSHA) steps in.
+For the sake of the welfare and safety of the workers, the Occupational Safety and Health Administration (OSHA) steps in.
 The OSHA Act is a federal law that covers most private employers and their workers.
-It sets standards and makes sure that employees work in a safe and healthful environment.
+It sets standards and ensures employees work in a safe and healthful environment.

 Under OSHA, the hazards are grouped as follows: